Three Salsa Questions with Nicola Lambert

-Question 1: As a teacher and school owner what is your biggest day to day challenges?
+Question 1: As a teacher and school owner what are your biggest day-to-day challenges?

 I started off just as a member of TNT however.
 When I took over in 2015, I had to take on new responsibilities which went beyond teaching and included

 There were loads of things I have never thought of before such as finances, managing a team of 20, and marketing, which considering how introverted I am has been a huge learning curve.